withastro/docs/CONTRIBUTING.md

 We provide new content and rework existing content _in response to GitHub Issues and Discussions_.

 Submitting an Issue is usually the first step to making a change.
 After an Issue has been considered by the community, we often reach out to community members to encourage them to submit PRs based on existing Issues.

-Larger contributions to the docs are encouraged after consultation, as unsolicited material may not fit into our existing plans.
+Larger contributions to the docs are encouraged after participating in Issues and Discussions, as unsolicited material may not fit into our existing plans.

 > Tip: Existing PRs and Issues need reviewing, triaging, and feedback, too!
 You can make valuable contributions by commenting, suggesting, testing, researching, brainstorming and generally helping in all areas on GitHub!